codenotary/immudb/docs/issues/multi-stmt-tx-transiency.md

 # Multi-statement SQL transactions trip `ErrCannotUpdateKeyTransiency` on UPDATE-after-INSERT of the same row

+> **Resolved** in the follow-up commit that changes `OngoingTx.transientEntries` keyRef allocation to a negative-integer space so it can't collide with `tx.entries[]` slice indices.
+See the "Root cause — confirmed" and "Fix" sections below.

 ## Severity

 High — blocks any ORM that wraps `INSERT` + `UPDATE` of the same row in a single transaction, which is the norm.
 Hit in the Gitea compat exercise on `/api/v1/user/repos` where Gitea's `WatchRepo` runs: